Why Humidity Affects Acoustic Guitars

 There is also the potential for cracking, particularly the bridge, which can also lift away from the soundboard if the glue seal becomes compromised.

-Keep in mind, acoustic guitars are already under strain due to the tension required to tune the strings and resonant abilities of the soundboard so how you store your acoustic guitar with regard to changes in humidity is important.
+Keep in mind, acoustic guitars are already under strain due to the tension required to tune the strings and resonant abilities of the soundboard so how you store your acoustic guitar concerning changes in humidity is important.

 Humidity and Tone